Salary, Job Description, How To Become One, and Quiz

 What is the job like

-51% of Cutting Machine Operators said they were satisfied with their job and 39% said they feel like their job is making other people’s lives better.
+51% said they were satisfied with their job and 39% said they found their job meaningful.

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.